acenet-arc/fortran_oop_as_a_second_lang/_episodes/interfaces.md

 - "Procedures that are part of the same generic interface block must be distinguishable from each other based on the number, order, and type of arguments passed."
 ---

 As mentioned previously it is a very common task to create new objects of a derived type and perform some initialization of the members.
 We have already created some functions to do this.
 One of the functions, `create_empty_vector` takes no arguments and creates a new empty vector, while `create_sized_vector` creates a new vector of a specific size passed to the function.
 Both of these functions do the same thing, create a new `t_vector` object and initialize it.
-One might imagine many different such initialization routines, perhaps ones that take another `t_vectors` or `t_vector_3` objects to use to initialize a new `t_vector` object as a copy of the passed vector.
+One might imagine many different such initialization routines, perhaps ones that take another `t_vector` or `t_vector_3` objects to use to initialize a new `t_vector` object as a copy of the passed vector.
 All of these creation, or initialization, functions do basically the same thing but in a slightly different way depending on the arguments passed to them.
 It starts to get a bit tedious to have to remember all the names of these different initialization functions.
 If the compiler could somehow distinguish these functions automatically based on the number and type of arguments rather than the procedure name so that we could call the same generic procedure name and it would pick the correct procedure implementation based on the arguments we passed it.

 It turns out there was a feature added to Fortran 2003, called **interface blocks** which allow multiple procedures to be mapped to one name.
 The basic syntax of an interface block is as follows.
 ~~~